-NO. 13 | AUGUST 2020
+NO. 13 | AUGUST 2020 (ALSO AVAILABLE IN LARGE PRINT)

-week, Matt Last Hancock, the Health Secretary, made headlines suggesting all GP consultations should be 'virtual' (i.e. by telephone or video), before hastily backtracking and saying "patients who want to be seen faceto-face, can be."
+Last week, Matt Hancock, the Health Secretary, made headlines suggesting all GP consultations should be 'virtual' (i.e. by telephone or video), before hastily backtracking and saying "patients who want to be seen faceto-face, can be."

 At Lambton Road, due to COVID, we have adapted swiftly to the necessity to switch to a 'virtual' world, where we triage all patient requests, but PLEASE be assured that we are open for business and, should your problem suggest a face-to face consultation is needed, you will be seen in surgery.
 We need to ensure all our staff and patients are safe so, if we ask you to come in, we will aim to minimise contact time in the surgery (e.g. by speaking to you ahead of an immunisation slot to give advice, or taking a full history by phone in advance of an appointment to examine you).

-We ask all those attending surgery to come alone wherever possible, to minimise the number of patients in the practice at any one time.
-We ask you to only arrive at your exact appointment time.
+We ask all those attending surgery to come alone wherever possible and to only arrive at your exact appointment time.
 Our staff will meet you at the door and will take your temperature.
-If this is greater than 37.8 you will not be allowed to enter until your case is discussed with a clinician.

-Staff seeing you faceto-face will wear PPE and our reception desks are now screened off.
+If this is greater than 37.8, you will not be allowed to enter until your case is discussed with a clinician.
+Staff seeing you face-to-face will wear PPE and our reception desks are now screened off.
 In this way we hope to keep everyone healthy and ensure routine essential work such as child immunisations, blood tests and smears continue safely.